thefluffyslipper/mac-gimp3-gmic-installer/README.md

 # G'MIC-Qt plug-in for GIMP 3.x on macOS — build & install script

-No prebuilt [G'MIC](https://gmic.eu) plug-in binaries exist for GIMP 3.x on macOS (gmic.eu ships Windows/Linux only; MacPorts' plugin targets GIMP 2.10;
+No prebuilt [G'MIC](https://gmic.eu) plug-in binaries exist for GIMP 3.x on macOS.
-Homebrew's `gmic` is CLI-only).
 This script builds one from source and installs it into your user GIMP profile.

 ## Prerequisites